 These trendy terraces make equally alluring destinations by day or night but be sure to make a reservation - they fill up fast.

-12th Knot at Sea Containers
+12th Knot at Sea Containers, South Bank

-What: Formerly known as Rumpus Room, imbibers at this colourful rooftop bar can enjoy stunning views across the South Bank, thanks to floor-to-ceiling windows.
-Cocktails here are serious business and they change with the seasons, drunk to a backdrop of live music on Wednesdays and DJs for the latter half of the week.
+What: Formerly known as Rumpus Room, imbibers at this colourful rooftop bar can enjoy stunning views across the South Bank thanks to floor-to-ceiling windows.
+Cocktails here are serious business and they change with the seasons, drink to a backdrop of live music on Wednesdays and DJs for the latter half of the week.
 Impossibly glamorous - note the glittering chandeliers and velvet furnishings – 12th Knot is full of flare and is always packed to the rafters with London’s cool set.
 It should be on every Londoner’s rooftop bar bucket list.

-Where: 20 Upper Ground, SE1 9PD
+Where: 20 Upper Ground, South Bank, SE1 9PD

-No.32 The Old Town
+No.32 The Old Town, Clapham

 What: This South London hotspot is probably best known for its Med-inspired terrace, boasting views over leafy Clapham Common.
 In the summer months brunch seekers will do well to secure a spot outside without booking well in advance, as the al fresco sun trap fills up fast.
 That said, if you want a menu that spans everything from coconut chia pudding to a full-on steak and chips with truffle macaroni cheese then No 32.
 The Old Town is the spot for you.
 Bloody Marys seem to be the principal drink of choice with jugs aplenty, but if you’re feeling fancy then why not go for a carafe of a classic Bellini.

-Where: 32 the Pavement, SW4 0JE
+Where: 32 The Pavement, Clapham, SW4 0JE

-Bussey Rooftop Bar
+Bussey Rooftop Bar, Peckham

 What: This popular Peckham drinking den is perched atop the Bussey Building, with millennial-baiting decor that includes colour pop walls, mismatched furniture and faux foliage that wraps around wooden columns.
-Come to Bussey Rooftop Bar for the 360 degree views of London and stay for the classic cocktails and delicious pizza from kitchen residents ‘Share A Slice’ (who donate one pizza to the homeless every time a pizza is purchased).
+Come to Bussey Rooftop Bar for the 360-degree views of London and stay for the classic cocktails and delicious pizza from kitchen residents ‘Share A Slice’ (who donate one pizza to the homeless every time a pizza is purchased).

-Where: Rooftop Unit 133, Rye Lane, SE15 4ST
+Where: Rooftop Unit 133, Peckham, SE15 4ST